-The RANDOMN function returns one or more pseudo-random numbers with a normal (Gaussian) distribution with a mean of zero and a standard deviation of one.
+The RANDOMN function returns one or more pseudorandom numbers from a normal (Gaussian) distribution with a mean of zero and a standard deviation of one.
 Using the RANDOMN function is equivalent to using RANDOMU with the /NORMAL keyword, and is provided as a programming convenience.

 RANDOMN uses the Box-Muller method, based off of the gasdev algorithm1 .
 The uniform random numbers required for the Box-Miller method are generated using the Mersenne Twister algorithm.
 See RANDOMU for more discussion of the random number generator.